DrKGD/deatharte.api.nvim/README.md

 ```

 ### deatharte.util
-As the name implies, the utility-suit of any project.
+As the name implies, the utility-suite of any project.

 #### deatharte.util.pkgs
 Dependencies, or as I like to call them, packages (pkgs) functionalities.